-Monroe County Sheriff: bail reform linked with crime spike
+Monroe County Sheriff: Bail reform linked with crime spike

-ROCHESTER, N.Y (WROC) — In the aftermath of Rep. Lee Zeldin criticizing the state’s bail reform law since the man accused of attacking him in Fairport was released by authorities with no bond set, bail reform is back in the spotlight.
+ROCHESTER, N.Y.
+(WROC) — In the aftermath of Rep. Lee Zeldin criticizing the state’s bail reform law after the man accused of attacking him was released with no bond set, bail reform is back in the spotlight.

 “Just no standards in there to allow us to look at a person and say they’re a menace to society,” Sheriff Baxter said.
 “They’re a threat to our community.
 There’s nothing in there to allow us to look at that and decided to detain this person.
 We know a person who carried a gun twice this year, and we know a person n who carried a gun three times this year.
 They’re not detained.
 That’s a recipe for disaster.”